XYTong/Capacity/_posts/2018-07-20-Learning_data_structure.md

 ---

 Excercises
-* Given a string of a heximal number(might not be an integer), print it in decimal form.
+* Given a string of a heximal number (might not be an integer), print it in decimal form.
 * Write a programm of encryption and decryption of Caesar ciphering.
 * Name algorithms of string searching and compare their advantages and disadvantages.
-* Implement a expression evaluator supporting decimal numbers(with or without seperator), $+$ and $-$.
+* Implement a expression evaluator supporting decimal numbers (with or without seperator), $+$ and $-$.
+* Store sparse matrices with various methods and compare where they should be applied.
+(Note that some of them depends pointers or references)
+  * Dictionary of keys
+  * List of lists
+  * Coordinate list
+  * Compressed sparse row
+  * Compressed sparese column
+  * Diagnal
+  * ELLPACK
+  * Hybrid (ELLPACK + Coordinates)
+  * Orthogonal linked list
+* Implement a hash table.
+  * How do you hash the keys and how do you handle the conflictions?

 ---